AvidGameFan/PhotoComp/README.md

 ### Single-panel view

 Click **⊟ Single View** in the toolbar to hide the right panel and give the left panel the full window width.
 Click **⊞ Dual View** to restore the side-by-side layout.

+### Comparing images

+In dual view, load different images in the two panels and click **↔ Compare**.
+The comparison window opens with the left image overlaid on the right image.
+Drag the center divider or use the slider to reveal more of either image. **←** and **→** move the divider in 5% steps; **Home** and **End** show only the left or right image, and **Space** switches between those extremes.
+Use **⇄ Swap Left / Right** to exchange the images or **50%** to recenter the divider.

+The comparison window supports synchronized wheel zoom and drag-to-pan.
+Double-click to switch between fit-to-window and pixel-level zoom.
+Press **Esc** or click **Close** to dismiss it.

+### Filmstrip navigation

+Click **🎞 Filmstrip** to show or hide a scrollable thumbnail strip along the bottom of the window.
+Click a thumbnail to navigate the active panel.
+The active image is outlined, and favorited images show a red heart.

 ### Info overlay